odipar/manikin/_posts/2021-03-19-my-first-post.md

 or with the newfangled Java 16 [Records](https://openjdk.java.net/jeps/395).

 #### Worlds
-Now that we can map old states to new states, we also have to manage the mapping between identifiers and states somewhere.
+Now that we can transition old states to new states, we also have to manage the mapping between identifiers and states somewhere.

 Normally we would use ordinary JVM references for that, as references are (mutable!) memory locations that